Logo

 Food

-Introduction to Chulu West Climbing
+Overview of the Chulu West Peak Climbing

 The challenging journey to Chulu West (6,419 meters) begins from a base camp nestled in a small, hidden valley north of Manang, just off the main trail to Thorong La Pass.
 From base camp, climbers ascend steep scree slopes, reaching a col at 4,900 meters, and then continue up a snow slope to establish a high camp at 5,300 meters, just below a technical rock band.
 This rock band requires careful navigation, with fixed ropes placed to assist climbers in the ascent.